List of world records in chess: Fewest moves played in a tournament

 In the Premier I group at the 2003 Capablanca Memorial tournament, Péter Székely took just 130 moves (an average of 10 moves per game) to draw all 13 of his games.

 Game play records

 Latest first capture

 In Rogoff–Williams, World Junior Chess Championship, Stockholm 1969, the first capture (94.bxc5) occurred on White's 94th move.
 Filipowicz–Smederevac, Polanica Zdroj 1966, was drawn in 70 moves under the fifty-move rule, without any piece or pawn having been captured.

 Latest first capture in a decisive game

-Nuber–Keckeisen, Mengen 1994 lasted 31 moves without a single capture.
-In the end Keckeisen, facing imminent checkmate, resigned.

 In the decisive game Yates–Znosko-Borovsky, Tunbridge Wells 1927, the first capture occurred on Black's 40th move.